 If you run CLI migrations on the fly with migration parameters you can use the

-Things to remember
+Things to Remember

-If you are selecting only certain tables as part of the database migration and you intend to migrate media, you will need to include the ‘wp_posts’ and ‘wp_postmeta’ tables in the migration.
+If you are selecting only certain tables as part of the database migration, and you intend to migrate media, you will need to include the ‘wp_posts’ and ‘wp_postmeta’ tables in the migration.

 To ensure media migrations are successful, make sure that your uploads folder is writable.
 Depending on your web host, you may need to set the permissions on your uploads folder and any subfolders to 775.

 If any of the files fail to migrate you should be presented with a list of the failures upon migration completion.
 These are often non-fatal errors, meaning that the rest of the migration should have completed just fine.

 Unicode-encoded Filenames & Windows